 Key data is processed at the timing shown below.

 Set data in R112 only when it is necessary.
 Normal key operation by the operator is made impossible.

-10.4.4 Layout of Keys on Communication Terminal
+10.4.4 Layout of Keys on Setting and Display Unit

-There are two types of layouts for the keys on the communication terminal used with this controller as shown below.
+The layout for the keys on the setting and display unit (display unit + keyboard unit) used with this controller is shown below.